regulusweb/wagtail-contact/README.md

 `{% load honeypot %}`

-And then within any form including the tag:
+And then within the form include the honeypot field:

 `{% render_honeypot_field %}`